ramisetti/ramisetti.github.io/_how-to/compile/OpenFOAM-v1812-ARM.md

 ---
 layout: how2
-title: Compile OpenFOAM v1812 on ARM
+title: Compile OpenFOAM v1812 with ARM
 subtitle: On Isambard
 group: compile
 date: 26/08/2019
-revised: 28/08/2019
+revised: 05/09/2019
 ---

-Instructions to build OpenFOAM-v1812 on Isambard
+In this article, I will present easy to follow intructions to build OpenFOAM v1812 with ARM and CRAY-MPICH compilers on Isambard, which is a Tier 2 HPC facility for UK-based researchers<sup>[1](#1)</sup>.
+Below are the instructions to build OpenFOAM-v1812 with ARM compiler on Isambard HPC.

 1. Download OpenFOAM-v1812 and ThirdParty-v1812
   ```sh